eslint-plugin-complete

 Automatic Fixing

-For example, if you use VSCode, and you have the Prettier and the ESLint extensions installed, you can add the following to your repository's .vscode/settings.json
+For example, if you use Visual Studio Code, and you have the Prettier and the ESLint extensions installed, you can add the following to your repository's .vscode/settings.json file:

 {